-How to Become a Veterinary Assistant
+How to Become a Veterinary Assistant?

-The hands-on experience is as important as the theoretical part, therefore except for regular lectures the students often have laboratory work during the studies.
-Later on, at the end of the program, the students explore the fields of surgical patient procedures and learn a lot about pharmacology, aseptic techniques, anesthesia and surgical assisting.
+The hands-on experience is just as important as the theoretical part, therefore the students often have laboratory work during their studies.
+At The end of the program, the students explore the fields of surgical patient procedures and learn about pharmacology, aseptic techniques, anesthesia and surgical assisting.
 Through this, future veterinary assistants will learn how to properly prepare an animal for surgery and correctly measure the vital statistics of an animal.

 What does a veterinary assistant do?

-Veterinary assistants make the jobs of veterinary technicians and veterinarians a lot easier and that’s why they represent a valuable part of the vet healthcare team.
+Veterinary assistants make the jobs of veterinary technicians and veterinarians a lot easier and that’s why they represent a valuable part of the veterinary healthcare team.

 Veterinary assistants can find their place in helping around the clinic in many ways.
-First of all, they have a face to face contact with clients.
+First of all, they have face to face contact with clients.
 Upon arrival, they greet the clients, make follow-up calls and schedule appointments.
 They control the inventory and continuously update medical records of patients.

 Characteristics of a great vet assistant

 A professional can be able to earn up to $38.000 per year in 13 states in America, and even more than $40.000 in the ones on the top of the ladder.
 New Haven is the Promised Land for veterinary assistants where the annual average vet assistant salary is $48.000.
-The dispersion of professional is not equal in the United States.
+The dispersion of professionals is not equal in the United States.
 The highest density of workers is in California with an estimated number of around 10.000 employed veterinary assistants.

 At the moment, there are around 80.000 vet assistant professionals across the United States.